atrotter0/roman-numerals/README.md

 1. For input of 5, it concats "V" to our answer.
 1. For input of 6 - 8, it concats "V", followed by "I" 1 - 3 times to our answer.
 1. For input of 9, it concats "IX" to our answer.
+1. Modularize code with arrays for each place.

 ## Setup/Contribution Requirements